joggrdocs/support/docs/welcome-to-joggr.md

 <!-- @joggr:warning:end -->
 # Summary

-Hello, welcome to Joggr! 😁 We (Zac and Seth) started Joggr, because we had a love/hate relationship with documentation.
+Hello, welcome to Joggr! 😀 We ([Zac](https://www.linkedin.com/in/zacrosenbauer/) and [Seth](https://www.linkedin.com/in/sethrosenbauer/)) started Joggr, because we had a love/hate relationship with documentation.
 We love the benefits but hate the time required to do it well!
 In short, we built Joggr for people like us, software developers.

 **What is Joggr?**

 Joggr is an internal knowledge base for software developers.
 Joggr integrates directly with GitHub and your IDE (COMING SOON), helps you define your documentation process, and automatically maintains the documentation for you.
 We support everything from code documentation, how-to guides, SOPs, and diagrams.
+If there is a use case we currently do not support, please let us know.

 **What is Joggr NOT?**